What Is a Home Warranty? Understanding the Basics

 Homeowners insurance protects your home's structure, personal belongings, and liability against sudden, unexpected perils like fire, storms, theft, and vandalism.
 It's typically required by mortgage lenders and covers disasters you can't predict.
 The coverage focuses on protecting your financial investment from catastrophic events.

-Home warranties, by contrast, cover predictable mechanical failures from age and normal use—issues that homeowners insurance explicitly excludes.
-Home warranties are optional, have lower annual costs ($350-$900 versus $1,200+ for insurance), but require per-claim service fees.
+Home warranties, by contrast, cover predictable mechanical failures from age and normal use, the kind of issues homeowners insurance explicitly excludes.
+Home warranties are optional, have lower annual costs ($350 to $1,400 versus $1,500+ for insurance in most regions), but require per-claim service fees.
 Insurance uses a deductible system where you pay once per covered incident only after approval, while warranty service fees are paid upfront for each technician visit regardless of whether the claim is approved.
+For a deeper breakdown, see our home warranty vs home insurance comparison.

 Home Warranty vs. Manufacturer Warranties

-Manufacturer warranties are limited-time guarantees (usually 1-10 years) provided by the product maker that cover only factory defects in specific items.
+Manufacturer warranties are limited-time guarantees (usually 1 to 10 years) provided by the product maker that cover only factory defects in specific items.
 They don't cover failures from normal wear and tear, misuse, or accidental damage, and they expire after the warranty period ends.
 You must provide proof of purchase and work directly with the manufacturer for claims.

 Key Components: Costs, Coverage, and Contract Terms